A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Results and discussion

 \subsubsection{Transition properties of Xe atom}

-Table~\ref{tab:tableXe} reports the excitation energies (EE) and transition dipole moments (TDMs) for selected excited states of the xenon atom, calculated using SS-FNS-EE-ADC(3) and 4c-EE-ADC(3), and compared against experimental data.
-The calculations employed the d-aug-Dyall.ae3z basis set, with the frozen-core approximation and a virtual spinor energy cutoff of 361 Eh.
-This setup yields a correlation space of 18 occupied and 364 virtual spinors.
-The same basis set and the correlation space are used as in our previous 4c-EE-ADC(3) implementation.\cite{chakraborty2025relativistic}.
-The SS-FNS-EE-ADC(3) closely reproduces both the EEs and TDMs obtained from 4c-EE-ADC(3).
+Table~\ref{tab:tableXe} reports the EEs and transition dipole moments (TDM) for selected excited states of the xenon atom, calculated using the SS-FNS-EE-ADC(3) and 4c-EE-ADC(3) methods and compared with experimental data.
+All calculations were performed using the d-aug-Dyall.ae3z basis set, employing the frozen-core approximation and a virtual spinor energy cutoff of 361 a.u.
+This choice results in a correlation space consisting of 18 occupied and 364 virtual spinors.
+The same basis set and correlation space were used as in our previous 4c-EE-ADC(3) implementation.\cite{chakraborty2025relativistic} The SS-FNS-CD-EE-ADC(3) closely reproduces both the EEs and TDMs obtained from 4c-EE-ADC(3).
 The deviations between SS-FNS and 4c are within 0.03 eV for EEs and less than 0.005 a.u. for TDMs, indicating that in the SS-FNS framework, the truncated virtual space is sufficient to capture the essential correlation and relativistic effects for these transitions.
-Interestingly, with a truncation threshold of $10^{-4.5}$, approximately 56\% of the 364 virtual spinors are excluded, leaving only 158 active virtual spinors for the SS-FNS-EE-ADC(3) calculations.
-However, the performance of SS-FNS-EE-ADC(3) is mixed compared to the experimental results.
+Interestingly, with a truncation threshold of $10^{-4.5}$, approximately 56\% of the 364 virtual spinors are excluded, leaving only 158 active virtual spinors for the SS-FNS-CD-EE-ADC(3) calculations.
+However, the performance of SS-FNS-CD-EE-ADC(3) is mixed relative to the experimental results.
 The calculated transition moment shows good agreement with the experimental results except for the $5p^{5}(^2P{3/2})5d,^2[3/2]_1^o$ states.
-However, the excitation energy values are significantly underestimated as compared to the experiments for all states.
+However, the excitation energy values are significantly underestimated as compared to the experiment for all states.
 The performance is similar to that of the canonical 4c-ADC(3) method.
-The excitation energy values can be improved by using the scaled matrix SS-FNS-EE-ADC[(2)+x(3)] method.
-However, the agreement with experiment for transition moment significantly deteriorates on using SS-FNS-EE-ADC[(2)+x(3)].
+The excitation energy values can be improved by using the semi-empirically scaled SS-FNS-CD-EE-ADC[(2)+x(3)] method.
+However, the agreement with experiment for transition moments significantly deteriorates upon using SS-FNS-CD-EE-ADC[(2)+x(3)].
 The trend is consistent with that observed by Dreuw and co-workers ~\cite{bauerExploringAccuracyUsefulness2022} for the non-relativistic case.